 It’s all those things and more.
 For me, meaning is also about having a purpose.
 Knowing that I’m here for a reason, that I chose this life and this is an important part of my journey for my spiritual growth.
 I’m a uniquely remarkable person, not insignificant or a fluke of science.
 And everything happens for a reason.
 I mean, everything.

 Spiritual people are all about love, and loads of it.
 I’ve found spiritual people to be the most open-minded, accepting, and loving people I’ve ever met.
 They’ve tapped into the power and importance of being a loving person and they know that by living every day with kindness, gentleness and generosity (for themselves and others), life is just so good.

 Love is why we’re here.
 Unconditional love is a big lesson for all of us.
 I know this to be true of the way I relate to my family and friends.
 When I am open to giving and receiving love freely, with no expectations or conditions, life is simply amazing and the love comes back in big ways.
 It’s not the easiest lesson to learn, but every time I get it a little more, I grow a little more too.

-Spirituality is not defined by oracle cards, chakra balancing, energy healing, crystals, meditation, mantra, yoga, or prayer.
-These are powerful ways I tap into my soul and grow spiritually, but that doesn’t mean they’re necessary to be spiritual.
+Spirituality is not defined by or limited to oracle cards, chakra balancing, energy healing, crystals, meditation, mantra, yoga, or prayer.
+These are powerful ways I tap into my Soul and grow spiritually, but that doesn’t mean they’re necessary to be spiritual.
 Find your own path and tools that help you deepen spiritually.
-Stay curious about your soul’s path and it will reveal itself to you, all in divine timing.
+Stay curious about your Soul’s path and it will reveal itself to you, all in divine timing.